colinleroy/BurgerDisk/README.md

 This means that anyone is welcome to use, modify, distribute and sell hardware based on BurgerDisk.
 Using and modifying does not require you to do anything.
 Distributing and/or selling requires you to provide the source files for the firmware and the PCB, under the same licenses.
+It can just be a link to this repository if no modification is made.
+If modifications are made, think free software, and consider submitting pull requests, it could help avoiding fragmentation.